ShifaJilani/olist-ecommerce-analytics/01_funnel_analysis/funnel_analysis.md

 A validation check confirmed that all 842 closed deals had a matching MQL record and that `mql_id` was unique in both tables.

+## 3.1 Initial Data Checks

+Before loading the data into Microsoft Fabric, an initial review was carried out in Excel to check the structure and quality of the source data.

+The checks included reviewing column names and data types, checking row counts, identifying missing values and duplicates, and looking for any obvious data inconsistencies.

+After these initial checks, the data was moved to Microsoft Fabric, where the main data validation, SQL analysis, funnel calculations, and analysis were carried out.

 ## 4. Funnel Overview

 The funnel starts with 8,000 Marketing Qualified Leads (MQLs).